 23 APR 2023

 Discussion with art historian Asia Bazdyrieva and filmmaker Oleksiy Radynski as they expand the territory of decolonial discourse by examining Ukraine’s anti-imperial war against Russia.
-Moderated by sociocultural anthropologist Laurie Kain Hart.
+Presented at The University of California, the conversation is moderated by sociocultural anthropologist Laurie Kain Hart.

 20 APR 2023

-New York premiere of Oleksiy Radynski’s Infinity According to Florian followed by a discussion with the filmmaker.
+New York premiere of Oleksiy Radynski’s Infinity According to Florian followed by a conversation between Radynski and e-flux Film curator Lukas Brasiskis.

 06 APR 2023